 Trying to sell without knowing your audience is like driving with your eyes closed.
 Analyzing your customer base and determining commonalities among its individuals enables you to more specifically target your marketing efforts, which can result in more sales.

 Target audience profiles (also known as personas), offer direction for your marketing and make it easier to deliver consistent messaging.
 If your products match with what your audience is looking for, you're more likely to drive conversions.

 How to Build a Target Audience Profile (In 4 Steps)

 You probably already have some idea of who your customers will be.
 You may use customer feedback, testimonials, or other social proof as part of your marketing efforts already, which is a good place to start.

 However, having a comprehensive target audience profile will help you better define what your customers are looking for, and decide how you can serve their needs.
-Fortunately, creating a useful profile isn't hard.
+Fortunately, creating a user profile isn't hard.
 It simply requires a bit of time and research.